bentoml/BentoML/docs/source/guides/monitoring.rst

 In this guide, we will focus on the online data collection and model monitoring.
 BentoML provides a unified interface for that.

 The benefits of having a data collection and model monitoring workflow includes:
-- Monitoring key statistical business metrics
+- Monitor key statistical business metrics.
-- Identify data drift early to help decide if the model needs to be retrained
+- Identify early data drift events to determine whether retraining is required.
-- make QA possible for the previous untracked metrics, like data and model performance
+- Enable QA for the previous untracked metrics, such as model performance, accuracy, degradation, etc.
-- use the same data collection and model monitoring workflow for training or model iteration
+- Better interoperability for training or model iteration.

 Build an ML Application with monitoring API